fbpx

 • Treat grades not as a judgment of value but as a snapshot of progress

-• Instill the idea that virtue is more important that what they produce
+• Instill the idea that virtue is more important than what they produce

-• Don’t pressure them about following a certain life path; let them know they are supported whatever they choose to do in life
+• Don’t pressure them about following a specific life path; let them know they are supported in whatever they choose to do in life

 • Help them understand that mastery is found in the process, not in the end product